microbus-io/fabric/docs/tech/events.md

 <img src="events-2.svg" width="300">

-In `Microbus`, events are simply carefully crafted requests and subscriptions.
+In `Microbus`, events are implemented as carefully crafted requests and subscriptions.
 Event sources publish a multicast request to a URL on their own host name.
 Event sinks subscribe to handle requests on the host name of the source rather than their own.
 Since they are fundamentally not any different than regular requests, events can also return values back to the source.
 The [events example](../structure/examples.md) uses this technique to ask for permission to perform an action.

 The [code generator](./codegen.md) makes it simple to produce and consume events using the `events` and `sinks` sections, respectively.

 By default, events use port `:417` ("force eventing") to differentiate them from standard requests which default to port `:443`.
-This allows setting up port-based [NATS ACLs](https://docs.nats.io/running-a-nats-service/configuration/securing_nats/authorization) in environments where authorization of microservices is important.
-The event source can be made the only one allowed to publish to `eventsource.example:417`.
+This allows setting up port-based [NATS ACLs](https://docs.nats.io/running-a-nats-service/configuration/securing_nats/authorization) in low-trust environments where authorization of microservices is important.
+This way the event source can be made the only one allowed to publish to `eventsource.example:417`.

 ```
 EVENTSOURCE_EXAMPLE = {